ALB Hosting Guide

 - S3 CORS origins — all bucket CORS

-AllowedOriginsresolve to the ALB URL - Cognito callback/logout URLs — OAuth redirect URLs point to the ALB URL
+AllowedOriginsresolve to the ALB URL, plusCustomDomainUrlwhen set - Cognito callback/logout URLs — OAuth redirect URLs include the ALB URL, plus

-VITE_CLOUDFRONT_DOMAINenvironment variable resolves to the ALB URL - CodeBuild post-deploy — CloudFront cache invalidation is skipped in ALB mode
+VITE_CLOUDFRONT_DOMAINenvironment variable resolves to the ALB URL by default.
+WhenCustomDomainUrlis set, it resolves to""and the Web UI useswindow.location.originfor OAuth redirects so both URLs work simultaneously - CodeBuild post-deploy — CloudFront cache invalidation is skipped in ALB mode

 - Stack outputs —